shawn-dsilva/tm4c-linux-template/README.md

 ## About

-This is a simple template for writing,compiling and building code for the TM4C123GH6PM Launchpad development board by TI on a Linux(specifically Ubuntu) system.This repository includes a `Makefile`,a linker script `TM4C123GH6PM.ld` for the TM4C board,the `Startup.c` file and required headers for the TM4C microcontroller and a basic blinky `main.c` file
+This is a simple template for writing and building code for the TM4C123GH6PM Launchpad development board by TI on a Linux(specifically Ubuntu) system.This repository includes a `Makefile`,a linker script `TM4C123GH6PM.ld` for the TM4C board,the `Startup.c` file and required headers for the TM4C microcontroller and a basic blinky `main.c` file

 Directory structure after running `make`